 Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

-Nineteen states legally permit corporal punishment in public schools, while 31 states ban the practice.
-[28][29] Corporal punishment is defined as a “physical punishment” and a “punishment that involves hitting someone.”
+Corporal punishment is defined as a “physical punishment” and a “punishment that involves hitting someone.”
 In K-12 schools, corporal punishment is often spanking, with either a hand or paddle, or striking a student across his/her hand with a ruler or leather strap.
-More extreme instances, including the use of a chemical spray and Taser, have also been recorded by US schools.
+More extreme instances, including the use of a chemical spray and Taser, have also been recorded by American schools.
 [2] [7]

 In 2014, 94% of parents with children three to four years old reported that they had spanked their child within the past year, and 76% of men and 65% of women agreed with the statement, “a child sometimes needs a good spanking.”
-[9] The debate over corporal punishment, especially in schools, remains vigorous.
+However, a study of the prevalence spanking from 1993 to 2017 found a decrease in the practice from 60% to 39% among parents with 2 to 12 year olds.
+[9] [33]

-Thirty-one states and DC ban corporal punishment in public schools: Alaska, California, Connecticut, Delaware, DC, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin [29] [31]
+27 states and D.C. “expressly prohibit” corporal punishment: Alaska, California, Delaware, Hawaii, Illinois, Iowa, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
+[32]

 Some school districts have very specific rules for the punishment.
 Central Parish in Louisiana states that three swats with a paddle “approximately 20 inches long, 4 inches wide, and not exceeding ¼ inch in thickness” is the appropriate punishment.
 [4] However, other districts do not offer guidance.
 Daryl Scoggin, the superintendent of the Tate County, Mississippi, school district stated: “It’s kind of like, I had it done to me, and so I knew what I needed to do.
 I guess it’s more that you learn by watching… We don’t practice on dummies or anything like that.”
 [4]

-Internationally, 60 countries ban corporal punishment in all instances, including at home.
-[6] [30] Those countries include Japan and the Seychelles, both of which passed laws in 2020, and Sweden, which passed a ban in 1979.
-[30] Most countries ban corporal punishment in some instances.
-[6] According to the Global Initiative to End All Corporal Punishment of Children, sixteen countries do not ban corporal punishment in any instances: Barbados, Botswana, Brunei Darussalam, Dominica, Malaysia, Maldives, Mauritania, Nigeria, Pakistan, Saudi Arabia, Singapore, Somalia, St Vincent and the Grenadines, Palestine, Tuvalu, and Tanzania.
-[30]
+Internationally, 65 countries ban corporal punishment in all instances, including at home.
+Those countries include Zambia and Mauritius, both of which most recently passed laws in 2022, and Sweden, which passed the first ban in 1979.
+Most countries ban corporal punishment in some instances.
+According to the Global Initiative to End All Corporal Punishment of Children, 15 countries do not ban corporal punishment in any instances and 29 countries allow corporal punishment (including caning) as a sentence for minors who have committed crimes.
+[6] [30] [34]

 Should Corporal Punishment Be Used in K-12 Schools?